People mover

-A people mover or automated people mover (APM) is a type of small scale automated guideway transit system.
+A people mover or automated people mover (APM) is a type of small-scale automated guideway transit system.
 The term is generally used only to describe systems serving relatively small areas such as airports, downtown districts or theme parks.

 The term was originally applied to three different systems, developed roughly at the same time.
 One was Skybus, an automated mass transit system prototyped by the Westinghouse Electric Corporation beginning in 1964.
 The second, alternately called the People Mover and Minirail, opened in Montreal at Expo 67.
 Finally the last, called PeopleMover or WEDway PeopleMover, was an attraction that was originally presented by Goodyear Tire and Rubber Company and that opened at Disneyland in 1967.

-Now, however, the term "people mover" is generic, and may use technologies such as monorail, rail tracks or maglev.
+The term "people mover" currently describes technologies such as monorail, rail tracks and maglev.
 Propulsion may involve conventional on-board electric motors, linear motors or cable traction.

 Generally speaking, larger APMs are referred to by other names.
 The most generic is "automated guideway transit", which encompasses any automated system regardless of size.
 Some complex APMs deploy fleets of small vehicles over a track network with off-line stations, and supply near non-stop service to passengers.
 These taxi-like systems are more usually referred to as personal rapid transit (PRT).
 Larger systems, with vehicles with 20 to 40 passengers, are sometimes referred to as "group rapid transit" (GRT), although this term is not particularly common.
-Other complex APMs have similar characteristics to mass transit systems, and there is no clear cut distinction between a complex APM of this type and an automated mass transit system.
+Other complex APMs have similar characteristics to rapid transit systems, and there is no clear-cut distinction between a complex APM of this type and an automated mass transit system.
 Another term "light metro" is also applied to describe the system worldwide.

 History

 Never-Stop Railway

 One of the first automated systems for human transportation was the screw-driven 'Never-Stop-Railway', constructed for the British Empire Exhibition at Wembley, London in 1924.
 This railway consisted of 88 unmanned carriages, on a continuous double track along the northern and eastern sides of the exhibition, with reversing loops at either end.

 The carriages ran on two parallel concrete beams and were guided by pulleys running on the inner side of these concrete beams, and were propelled by gripping a revolving screw thread running between the tracks in a pit; by adjusting the pitch of this thread at different points, the carriages could be sped up, or slowed down to a walking pace at stations, to allow passengers to join and leave.
 The railway ran reliably for the two years of the exhibition, and was then dismantled.

-Small sections of this track bed, and a nearby heavy rail track bed, have been proposed for reuse.